URL Specification

 Path segment normalisation involves the interpretation of

 dotted-segments.
-Colloquially, a single-dot segment has
+Colloquially, a single-dot segment has the meaning of

-whereas a double-dot segment has the meaning
+“select the current directory” whereas a double-dot segment has

-of “select the parent directory”.
+the meaning of “select the parent directory”.

-Dotted segments are defined by the following rules, where
+Dotted segments are defined by the following rules, where the addition of

 and %2E